Managing your studies at UC

 This generally requires a student to enrol in 12 credit points over a six month period - a standard full time load.

 If you have compassionate or compelling circumstances that require you to study less than 12 credit points over a 6 month period, you must apply for a study load variation.
-Your request will be assessed by the International Student Support Service (ISSS).
+Your request will be assessed by the Student Wellbeing and Support.
 You cannot study less than a standard full time load until your application has been approved.

 For detailed information on whether you should apply for a study load variation, please see the information below.